 The time frame beginning with the introduction of the new NPA whereby both the old and new NPA can be dialed.
 The beginning of permissive dialing is coincident with the relief date and ends with the mandatory dialing date.

-Number pooling, in the context of current guidelines, allows for sharing of central office codes (NXXs) among multiple service providers serving the same rate area.
+Number pooling, in the context of current guideline, allows for sharing of central office codes (NXXs) among multiple service providers serving the same rate area.
 All ten thousand numbers within each NXX code continue to be associated with the same rate area designation, but can be distributed among multiple service providers at the thousand block (NXX-X) level.
-Examples of uses for blocks for which these guidelines apply include plain old telephone service (POTS), Centrex, Direct Inward Dialing (DID), wireless service, facsimile, and coin phones.
+Examples of uses for blocks for which these guideline apply include plain old telephone service (POTS), Centrex, Direct Inward Dialing (DID), wireless service, facsimile, and coin phones.

 In an NPA boundary realignment, the NPA requiring relief is adjacent to an NPA, within the same province, which has spare NXX code capacity.
 A boundary shift occurs so that spare codes in the adjacent NPA can be used in the NPA requiring relief.
 As a result, the geographic area of the exhausting NPA shrinks and the geographic area of the NPA with spare capacity expands.
 Only the customers in the geographic area between the old and new boundaries are directly affected the this change.
 This method applies to multi-NPA states or provinces only.
 It could provide for a better balance of central office (NXX) code utilization in the affected NPAs.
 This method is viewed as an interim measure because it tends to provide a shorter term relief than when providing a new NPA code.